GETTING MORE FIBER: YOU CAN DO IT

 Fiber can also be increased by taking fiber supplements.
 The benefits of fiber supplements are convenience and the ability to add fiber to your daily diet.

-Phillips'® offers a line of convenient, great-tasting fiber supplements.
-They're a good source of fiber that can help you meet your daily fiber intake to help support regularity.†*
+Phillips'® offers Fiber Good® Gummies, a great-tasting fiber supplement.
+They're a good source of fiber that can help you meet your daily fiber intake to help support overall digestive health.*

-However you choose to add fiber, it's important to add it slowly to your diet to avoid side effects such as gas, bloating, and abdominal cramps.
-It's also important to drink plenty of fluids, at least 8 glasses a day, as this can help your body get the benefits of fiber.
+However you choose to add fiber, it's important to add it slowly to your diet to avoid side effects such as gas, bloating and abdominal cramps.
+It's also important to drink plenty of fluids (at least eight glasses a day), as this can help your body get the benefits of fiber.